PepsiCo VS Coca-Cola

 PepsiCo had some key events during the past 30 days as well including CEO changes, news partnerships and the acquisition of SodaStream.

-(news sentiment score is scaled between 0-1 where bellow 0.5 consider as bearish sentiment based on events during the filtered period, above 0.5 consider bullish) clicking here for our interactive dashboard trial
+(Event-driven score is scaled between 0-1 where bellow 0.48 consider as bearish based on events during the filtered period, above 0.52 consider bullish) clicking here for our interactive dashboard trial

-The news sentiment of both companies for the past 30 days (which include all the events that took place during the period) was on the bullish side, with 0.59 to PepsiCo and 0.56 to Coca-Cola.
+The event-driven score of both companies for the past 30 days (which include all the events that took place during the period) was on the bullish side, with 0.59 to PepsiCo and 0.56 to Coca-Cola.
 It seems that both companies investing in the healthy trend partnerships as we can see in their events feed during the period.

 Sales of sugary, carbonated beverages have been on the decline for a while now, with consumer preferences tilting towards more healthier options such as teas and flavored waters.
 Diet drinks, which were once considered healthy, have received a lot of flak with increasing concerns about the dangers of artificial sweeteners.
 This shift away from carbonated drinks and diet sodas has precipitated the growth of the sparkling water category.
 Given that nationally, sparkling water has been growing at a much higher rate than the overall bottled water segment, 38% growth last year, compared to 7% for the whole category.